 - Allows for the promotion of inappropriate or unauthorised material

-This policy is designed to regulate the use of posters in communal spaces across the University and applies to all Brunel staff, students, contractors and visitors.
+This policy is designed to regulate the use of posters and banners in communal spaces across the University and applies to all Brunel staff, students, contractors and visitors.
 Posters may be displayed in communal spaces on campus only if they comply with the procedures outlined in this document.

-Posters in communal spaces must only be placed in authorised locations.
+Posters and banners in communal spaces must only be placed in authorised locations.
 Academic buildings, residential halls, offices and external areas offer notice boards throughout; these areas only can be used.
 Posters found in unauthorised locations will be removed.